DiegoDelgadoMex/dscc_validator/Readme.md

 python dscc_validator.py \<instance_name\> \<platform\> <br>
 <br>
 \<instance_name\> - (Mandatory) Defines the DSCC instance to be checked, current valid values are: us1, eu1, jp1 <br>
-\<platform\> - (Optional) This option is used to validate InfoSight connectivity for Block Storage platforms or to check connectivity to DSCC for additional services like Backup and Recovery Service.
+\<platform\> - (Optional) This option is used to validate InfoSight connectivity for Block Storage platforms or to check connectivity to DSCC for additional services like Backup and Recovery Service or Disaster Recovery Service.
 Available options are:
 <br>

 *5000*: Used for Alletra 5000 <br>